“What fiction ought to be – moving, even searing, yet elegant in every way.”

-Shattered by violence and scarred by addiction, Nemah pieces together the fragments of her self as she sifts through memories of the experiences that have led her to this moment, when she must choose if she will live or die.
+Shattered by violence and scarred by addiction, Nemah pieces together the fragments of her self through memory of the experiences that have led her to this moment, when she must choose if she will live or die.

-Nemah’s triumphant journey leads her to find hope in the darkest places, and the courage to heal and recover despite formidable odds.
+Nemah’s triumphant journey leads her to find hope in the darkest places, and the courage to heal despite formidable odds.

 Sing Me No More

 “An undefined expression of the human spirit, D’anna has done an extraordinary piece of precise writing.” ~ Verne Clemence, Star Phoenix

 “D’anna has given us a first novel of quite terrible beauty: terrible for the pain it documents, beautiful for the care of its telling.
 Sing Me No More overflows with an attentive, even sensuous care for language, and for its main character.” ~ Border Crossings